-Squirrels eat fallen nuts, acorns, sunflower seeds, all kinds of vegetables that many gardeners plant, and they love bird feed.
+Squirrels eat fallen nuts, acorns, sunflower seeds, and all kinds of fruits and vegetables that many gardeners grow – plus, they love bird feed.

 Squirrels are notorious for digging up freshly planted bulbs, flowers, or seeds.
 They will also eat just about any kind of fruit or vegetable they can get their paws on.
 And yes, squirrels love to eat tomatoes.

 Although squirrels don’t usually cause permanent damage to healthy trees and shrubs, they do dig up bulbs and flower buds in the fall or spring.